blakkan/CabStuff/README.md

 ## Periodic results pre-calculation

 To speed user access, we pre-cache (every 10 minutes) the results of a 6-day weather forecast from NOAA, parsing it and copying it into postgres table weather_prediction.
 This is done from start_forecast.py.
 (This is a threaded script, run in background.
 An alternative is to run it as a cron job, but this wrapper script was found to have simpler administration).
-Note that this is done both for performance and reliablity, as the NOAA site, in our experience, somemtimes is unavailable for several minutes at a time.
+Note that this is done both for performance and reliability, as the NOAA site, in our experience, somemtimes is unavailable for several minutes at a time.
 With the local copy, results are always available, even if slightly out of date.
 (Timestamps are available for the user to be aware if they are seeing "stale" weather forecasts.
 In practice, we've never seen a forecast go stale for longer than a single 10 minute interval)

 In addition to the periodic update of the weather forecast, the ride-utilization model is run every 10 min, providing pre-computed results and eliminating user wait time.
 The scope of our problem permits us to pre-calculate for all 5 boroughs plus Eastern New Jersey.